History of military ballooning: Balloons in the American Civil War

 With the outbreak of the American Civil War, President Abraham Lincoln did consider the possibility of an air-war mechanism.
 This had some of the top balloonists in the country vying for position as chief aeronaut of a would-be aeronautics division.
 The scientific community as well showed great support in influencing Washington to consider the use of balloons.
-Eventually it was Prof. Thaddeus S. C. Lowe who would be awarded the title Chief Aeronaut of the Union Army Balloon Corps.
+Eventually, it was Prof. Thaddeus S. C. Lowe who would be awarded the title Chief Aeronaut of the Union Army Balloon Corps.

 The first major-scale use of balloons in the military occurred during the Civil War with the Union Army Balloon Corps established and organized by Prof. Thaddeus S. C. Lowe.
 Originally, the balloons were inflated with coal gas from municipal services and then walked out to the battlefield, an arduous and inefficient operation as the balloons had to be returned to the city every four days for re-inflation.
-Eventually hydrogen gas generators, a compact system of tanks and copper plumbing, were constructed which converted the combining of iron filings and sulfuric acid to hydrogen.
+Eventually, hydrogen gas generators, a compact system of tanks and copper plumbing, were constructed that combined iron filings and sulfuric acid to produce hydrogen.
 The generators were easily transported with the uninflated balloons to the field on a standard buckboard.
 However, this method shortened the life of the balloons, because traces of the sulfuric acid often entered the balloons along with the hydrogen.
 In all, Lowe built seven balloons that were fit for military service.

 The first application thought useful for balloons was map-making from aerial vantage points, thus Lowe's first assignment was with the Corps of Topographical Engineers.
-General Irvin McDowell, commander of the Army of the Potomac, realized their value in aerial reconnaissance and had Lowe, who at the time was using his personal balloon the Enterprise, called up to the First Battle of Bull Run.
+General Irvin McDowell, commander of the Army of the Potomac, realized their value in aerial reconnaissance and had Lowe, who at the time was using his personal balloon, the Enterprise, called up to the First Battle of Bull Run.
 Lowe also worked as a Forward Artillery Observer (FAO) by directing artillery fire via flag signals.
 This enabled gunners on the ground to fire accurately at targets they could not see, a military first.